Junction City beats Marshfield in low-scoring game

 You have free articles remaining.

-After Marshfield took a 7-3 lead in the second quarter, Junction City tallied off a 12-2 run that stretched into the third quarter.
+After Marshfield took a 7-3 lead in the second quarter, Junction City rallied with a 12-2 run that stretched into the third quarter.
 The Pirates didn’t score a field goal in the second quarter, getting just three made free throws in that period for the second straight game.

 “You try to help the kids, but when you don’t have five girls of any combination that know exactly what they’re running on the court, you’re really limited in what you can do,” said Bryant.